 -

-Installation: According to recent comparisons, artificial turf costs 3-10 times more to install than natural grass.
-In most cases an existing grass field does not require “installation,” just renovation through improved maintenance.
+Installation: Artificial turf costs 3 - 10 times more to install than natural grass.
+In most cases, an existing grass field does not require “installation,” only renovation through improved maintenance.

-Maintenance: When the cost of replacing the plastic rug every 10 years is factored in, maintaining an artificial turf field costs 2-10 times more per year than maintaining natural grass.
+Maintenance: When the cost of replacing the plastic rug every 10 years is factored in, maintaining an artificial turf field costs 2 - 10 times more per year than maintaining natural grass.
 (Here is a recent cost comparison, starting at 27:50.
-For more information, see References)
+Also see References below.)

 -

-To prevent flooding and protect drinking water, the NJDEP recently enacted new Stormwater Rules.
+To prevent flooding and protect drinking water, NJDEP recently enacted new Stormwater Rules.
 These rules apply to new artificial turf, but not to existing grass fields.
-Building a turf field will now cost more than previously because of new requirements to store and treat stormwater.
+Building a turf field will cost more because of new requirements to store and treat stormwater.

-An artificial turf field is an impervious structure (NJDEP).
+NJDEP classifies artificial turf field as an impervious surface.
 Since the base of a turf field is highly compacted during construction and is fitted with an underdrain, rain cannot soak into the ground and recharge the aquifer.

 Turf fields are designed to shed water rapidly through their drain system.
 However, municipal systems are “rarely able to accept directly the huge volumes of stormwater” draining from multi-acre turf fields.
 This means flow controls and storage ponds or underground tanks are necessary.